mathieu/decisions-on-ml/ml-model-creation/README.md

 - a Random Forest Classification model to predict a loan payment default.
 - an Iris multi-classification model.

+These models have already been trained and serialized as pickle and joblib files with Python 3.6.
+So running the creation code is necessary only when changing the datasets, models or updating the Python libraries.

-## Build the ML microservice
+## Creating the ML models
 ```console
 python build*.py
 ```
 ## Check the ML models
-Models are generated under the models folder.
-Note
+Models are generated under the local models folder and repicated under the model folder of the 2 other microservice projects.
 ```console
 List of models
 ```
-Note that the other projects have a copy of these models in their folders.
-So in case you want to run these models into the other projects you should copy them into the models folder in the other projects.